DNLSalazar/nextjs-expo-solito/readme.md

 - In the project root directory, run `yarn native`.
 - On the target device, make sure you have `Expo go` installed.
 If it is an emulator, press `a` in the terminal where you're runnign `yarn native` to install `Expo Go` in your device.
 - If you have `Expo Go` installed and the application is not running, go to expo go and enter the address that `yarn native` shows in the terminal.

+When you're done working, remember to run `yarn db-down` to stop the db container.

 ## Project structure